kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ![](./images/python-package-names.png)

+The difference in percent of names of Python packages starting with "p" and words in the English language starting with "p" is +3.5%.
+The largest positive difference however is with the letter "d", with "+4.2%".
+I'm personally a little surprised it isn't higher.

 ## Julia

 When you install a package using Julia, it downloads a general registry into your "home" directory, and we can traverse that directory only one level deep.